jeffm-143/user-management-system/README.md

 - Verify database connection settings in config.json

 #### Authentication Problems
-- Verify user credentials
+- Verify user credentials.
-- Check if the account is active
+- Check if the account is active.
-- Ensure email verification is complete for new accounts
+- Ensure email verification is complete for new accounts.

 #### Workflow Issues
-- Verify the workflow record contains the correct requestId
+- Verify the workflow record contains the correct requestId.
-- Check that your database has proper relationships between tables
+- Check that your database has proper relationships between tables.
-- Ensure users have appropriate permissions for workflow actions
+- Ensure users have appropriate permissions for workflow actions.

 For additional support, please contact the system administrator.